karl0ss/JDRssDownloader/README.md

 # JDRssDownloader

-JDownloder 2 is a great tool, but since V1 has been missing a way to automatically download from RSS feeds, and filter downloads to only download HEVC files.
+JDownloader 2 is a great tool, but since V1 has been missing a way to automatically download from RSS feeds, and filter downloads to only download HEVC files.

 I have put together this simple project to allow me to do that, people may find useful.